 “Best I can tell, when I left the party, I was still functioning pretty well,” Woody says.
 “I walked about a mile and probably tripped on one of the ties and fell down.
 I probably just sat there trying to collect myself.
 They said I sat up at the last second.”

-It was just a normal cargo-carrying CSX train, coming from the west, heading toward Opelika, but only at 10 or so miles an hour because of some likely life-saving malfunction they were having that night.
+It was just a normal cargo-carrying CSX train, coming from the west, heading toward Opelika but only at 10 or so miles per hour because of some likely life-saving malfunction they were having that night.
 He wound up under the second engine.
 His jaw was broken, and his arm and collarbone.
-And they were right.
-His feet were gone.
+And the paramedics were right — his feet were gone.

 The CSX people checked on him in the hospital.
-They reminded him that it was technically private property.
+They reminded him that the tracks were technically private property.
 They didn’t press charges.